 For details about the Theme Editor components, including components that display on Canvas apps, please view the Canvas Theme Editor Components PDF.
 For help with image templates, view the Canvas Theme Editor Image Templates PDF.
 Logos, images, and watermarks are not visible for users who enable the High Contrast Styles feature option in user settings.

-- The Theme Editor is not available for two-week trial or Free-For-Teacher accounts.
+- The Theme Editor is not available for Free-For-Teacher accounts.

 - If you are a subaccount admin and the Themes link is not visible in Account Navigation, Themes has not been enabled for sub-accounts.
 If the CSS/JS Upload tab is not visible, file uploads have not been enabled for sub-accounts.